mvolkmann/blog/src/migrating-from-react-to-htmx.md

   if you did not already have that background.

-- The startup time for the Next.js server (almost 2 seconds) is noticeably slower than that of the htmx server (instantaneous).
+- The startup time for the Next.js server (almost 2 seconds) is noticeably slower than that of the htmx server which is instantaneous.